 That would have been perfect enough.
 Then we woke up after our first night to discover that the tree next to our tent had been taken over by scarlet macaws.
 They’d flown in for breakfast and up to 10 at a time were feasting in a tree literally right next to our tent.
 While other visitors to the reserve were out tramping through the sticky jungle trying to spot macaws we spent the entire day in our comfy camp chairs sipping coffee (and, later, cold beers) and watching the vibrant birds stuff themselves silly.

 In the late afternoon a small family of howler monkeys showed up as well and decided to spend the night in another nearby tree.
 The following morning their dinosaur-like roars (they really should be called roaring monkeys) served as our (very early) wake up call.

 Don’t miss our video, below, which gives you an up close look at the macaws and the chance to hear howlers monkeys at close range.

 One creature really took us by surprise (see below).
-Meet megalopyge opercularis, otherwise known as the Southern flannel moth, the pussy moth or the puss moth.
+Meet megalopyge opercularis, otherwise known as a Southern flannel moth, a pussy moth, or a puss moth.

 This 3 inch (7 cm) long dude was creeping along the riverbank and when we spotted him he quickly rolled up in a defensive ball.
 We know enough to never touch caterpillars or centipedes–they’re often poisonous.
 Little did we know that this fluffy guy is extremely poisonous, hence one of its other names: the asp caterpillar.
 This crazy thing eventually turns into a really glorious moth (and loses its poison).